Prithviraj Sukumaran

-Prithviraj Sukumaran (/pr̩t̪ʰʋiɾaːd͡ʒ/; born 16 October 1982) is an Indian actor, producer, director, and playback singer who primarily works in Malayalam films.
-Having appeared in over 100 films, Prithviraj is among the highest paid Malayalam actors.
-His accolades include a National Film Award, four Kerala State Film Awards, a Tamil Nadu State Film Award and a Filmfare Award South.
+Prithviraj Sukumaran (/pr̩t̪ʰʋiɾaːd͡ʒ/; born 16 October 1982) is an Indian actor, producer, director, and playback singer who primarily works in Malayalam cinema.
+Having appeared in more than 100 films, Prithviraj is among the highest paid Malayalam actors.
+His accolades include a National Film Award, four Kerala State Film Awards, a Tamil Nadu State Film Award and two Filmfare Award South.

 Prithviraj made his acting debut with the 2002 film Nandanam.
-After starring in a few box-office failures, he made a comeback with Classmates (2006), the highest-grossing Malayalam film of the year, and became the youngest recipient of Kerala State Film Award for Best Actor for Vaasthavam (2006).
-He then played a musician in the Tamil romantic comedy Mozhi (2007) and ventured into playback singing with Puthiya Mukham (2009) before earning his second Kerala State Film Award for Best Actor for the medical drama Ayalum Njanum Thammil (2012) and the biographical film Celluloid (2013).
+After starring in a few box-office failures, he made a comeback with Classmates (2006), the highest-grossing Malayalam film of the year, and became the youngest recipient of Kerala State Film Award for Best Actor for Vaasthavam.
+He then played a musician in the Tamil romantic comedy Mozhi (2007) and ventured into playback singing with Puthiya Mugham (2009) before earning his second Kerala State Film Award for Best Actor for the medical drama Ayalum Njanum Thammil (2012) and the biographical film Celluloid (2013).

 In 2010, Prithviraj became a producer and joined the production company August Cinema.
 He co-produced and headlined Urumi and Indian Rupee (both 2011); the latter won the National Film Award for Best Feature Film in Malayalam and Kerala State Film Award for Best Film.
 He won the Tamil Nadu State Film Award for Best Villain for Kaaviya Thalaivan (2014) and had further success with Ennu Ninte Moideen (2015) and Ezra (2017).
 After leaving August Cinema in 2017, he launched Prithviraj Productions independently that first produced 9 (2019).
 Prithviraj made his directorial debut with Lucifer (2019), which became one of the highest-grossing Malayalam films.
 He has since achieved critical and commercial success with Malayalam films Driving License (2019), Ayyappanum Koshiyum (2020), Jana Gana Mana (2022), Kaduva (2022), The Goat Life (2024) and Guruvayoor Ambalanadayil (2024) and the Telugu film Salaar (2023).